ashrafulwork/TrafficVisionBD/README.md

 ## What I'm Working On

 - **TrafficVisionBD**: The project focuses on detecting and analyzing traffic elements such as vehicles, traffic signs, intersections, jaywalking, illegal parking, and more.

     - **Current Focus**: Data collection and annotation (over 20,000 images and diverse datasets).

     - **Future Goal**: Develop and deploy a real-time traffic management system using deep learning models and computer vision techniques.

 ## Demo Videos (Inspiration from Researchers/Creators)

 Below are some demo videos from researchers and creators whose work aligns with the objectives of this project and provides valuable insights into the technologies and approaches I plan to use:

-1. **[Traffic Flow and Vehicle Detection using YOLO](https://www.youtube.com/watch?v=H7g7elewctk)**: A demonstration of traffic detection using YOLO-based models.
+1. **[Jaywalking Detection using AI] (https://www.youtube.com/watch?v=H7g7elewctk)**: A demonstration of traffic detection using YOLO-based models.
 This video showcases real-time object detection, a key technique I aim to implement in **TrafficVisionBD**.

-2. **[Road Sign Detection and Segmentation](https://www.youtube.com/watch?v=SJG3pRjNH7Q)**: This video showcases advanced segmentation models for detecting road markers and traffic signs.
+2. **[Vehicle Count at Junctions] (https://www.youtube.com/watch?v=SJG3pRjNH7Q)**: This video showcases advanced segmentation models for detecting road markers and traffic signs.
 Such models are essential for handling the complexities of traffic environments, which I plan to incorporate into my system.

 ## What I Aim to Achieve